BirenderPanwar/TSAI_EIP4_Phase1/session2/readme.md

 5. Dropout and BatchNormalization are used for each convolution layer except for the last layer to avoid overfitting of the model.

-6. Final Model is build after many iterations and changes were made one at a time.
+6. Final Model is build after experimenting with many iterations as changes were made one at a time.
    For every model build, kernals was visualized to understand what features are extracted and how accuracy is impacted to help taking decision for next step.

+7. Model is built using 2 convolution block.
+First block with 2 layer followed by 1X1 and Maxpool layer.
+   Second conv block having 4 convolution layers with 16 kernels each.
+   Each conv layers except last one is using activation fxn as ReLU for non-linear transformation.

 Model Epoch History